ranvirsingh603/Sales-Data-Analytics-Data-Pipeline/README.md

 With the data loaded and optimized, it was time to build the **"CRR Sales Overview Dashboard."**

-Before opening Power BI, I sketched the dashboard wireframe on paper to plan the layout and visual hierarchy.
+Before opening Power BI, I sketched the dashboard on paper to plan the layout and visual hierarchy.
 After finalizing the layout, I imported the 5 tables, set up the data model relationships, and enabled bi-directional filtering (`Both`) to ensure seamless cross-filtering across all summary tables.

 ![Power BI Model Relationships](Screenshots%20&%20Images/BI%20Relationship%20(CRR%20Project).png)